 The 308 GTB is a great driver’s car.
 It really is comfortable, agile, and a pleasure to drive.
 It may not be amazingly quick by today’s standards (but neither is a Daytona, Dino, Boxer, or F40 for that matter) but it still has plenty of power to tackle both the hills and highway.
+The following is a story of one of my more memorable drive’s in the 308 GTB.

 This would be the first long drive in almost 4 months and the 1st after a major engine rebuild.
 One turn of the key and the reborn engine fired right up.
 As the low fuel light was bright red, off we went to the station for a tank of fermented dinosaur remains.
 18 gallons later, we were ready to head to the highway for a gentle warm up run.
 All the gauges started moving north and then to the east right exactly as they should.
 Once everything was warmed up, it was off at the next exit and up into the hills for a short jaunt before heading back down to the coast to complete the circuit.